Welcome to PCI Compliance Guide.

-* Any merchant that has suffered a hack that resulted in an account data compromise may be escalated to a higher validation level.
+* Any merchant that has suffered a breach that resulted in an account data compromise may be escalated to a higher validation level.

-Q: What does a small-to-medium sized business (Level 4 merchant) have to do in order to satisfy the PCI requirements?
+Q5: What does a small-to-medium sized business (Level 4 merchant) have to do in order to satisfy the PCI DSS requirements?

 A: To satisfy the requirements of PCI, a merchant must complete the following steps:

-- Complete the Self-Assessment Questionnaire according to the instructions in the Self- Assessment Questionnaire Instructions and Guidelines.
+- Complete the self-assessment Questionnaire according to the instructions it contains.

 - Complete and obtain evidence of a passing vulnerability scan with a PCI SSC Approved Scanning Vendor (ASV).
 Note scanning does not apply to all merchants.
-It is required for Validation Type 4 and 5 – those merchants with external facing IP addresses.
-Basically if you electronically store cardholder information or if your processing systems have any internet connectivity, a quarterly scan by an approved scanning vendor is required.
+It is required for SAQ A-EP, SAQ B-IP, SAQ C, SAQ D-Merchant and SAQ D-Service Provider.

-Q: If I only accept credit cards over the phone, does PCI still apply to me?
+Q7: If I only accept credit cards over the phone, does PCI DSS still apply to me?

 A: Yes.
 All business that store, process or transmit payment cardholder data must be PCI Compliant.

-Q: Do organizations using third-party processors have to be PCI compliant?
+Q8: Do organizations using third-party processors have to be PCI DSS compliant?

 A: Yes.
-Merely using a third-party company does not exclude a company from PCI compliance.
+Merely using a third-party company does not exclude a company from PCI DSS compliance.
 It may cut down on their risk exposure and consequently reduce the effort to validate compliance.
-However, it does not mean they can ignore PCI.
+However, it does not mean they can ignore the PCI DSS.

-Q: My business has multiple locations, is each location required to validate PCI Compliance?
+Q9: My business has multiple locations, is each location required to validate PCI compliance?

 A: If your business locations process under the same Tax ID, then typically you are only required to validate once annually for all locations.
-And, submit quarterly passing network scans by an PCI SSC Approved Scanning Vendor (ASV), if applicable.
+And, submit quarterly passing network scans by an PCI SSC Approved Scanning Vendor (ASV) for each location, if applicable.

 A: In-scope cards include any debit, credit, and pre-paid cards branded with one of the five card association/brand logos that participate in the PCI SSC – American Express, Discover, JCB, MasterCard, and Visa International.